Translate

 What an impressive aircraft the T-28 was!
 51-7723 still looks great after years of neglect in the desert.

 There you have it, looking back some thirty-eight years.
-Thank goodness I was not arrested, and I can enjoy looking back on the slides of a past era.
+Thank goodness I wasn't arrested, and I can enjoy looking at the slides from a bygone era.
 They were all captured on Kodachrome 64.

 Happy memories, indeed!